Research Interest

 Language

-A language as a creative tool to experiment sonic space.
+A language as a creative tool to experiment with sonic space.

 -Sound design